Package Leaflet: Information for the User

 Pregnancy:

 During pregnancy, Tirodril should be administered at the lowest possible dose.
-Tiamazol (methimazole) may cross the placental barrier and may cause hypothyroidism and goiter in the fetus.
-The real risk of fetal death, goiter, hypothyroidism or certain congenital anomalies is low, especially if the dose administered to the mother is the lowest possible.
+Thiamazol (methimazole) may cross the placental barrier and may cause hypothyroidism and goiter in the fetus.
+The real risk of fetal death, goiter, hypothyroidism, or certain severe congenital anomalies is low, especially if the dose administered to the mother is the lowest possible dose.
 Fetal risks increase when antithyroid drugs are used near the end of pregnancy.
-The potential risks of adverse effects and fetal damage that its administration represents should be weighed against those due to continued hyperthyroidism during pregnancy.
+The possible risks of adverse effects and fetal damage must be weighed against those due to continued hyperthyroidism during pregnancy.

-In many pregnant women, the poor function of the thyroid gland improves over the course of pregnancy, so it may be necessary to reduce the dose.
-During the last trimester of pregnancy, half the usual daily dose is administered.
+In many pregnant women, poor thyroid function improves throughout pregnancy, so it may be necessary to decrease the dose.
+During the last trimester of pregnancy, half of the usual daily dose is administered.
 In some cases, treatment may be interrupted during the last 2-3 weeks.

-The influence of Tirodril on the ability to drive or operate machinery is negligible or insignificant.
+The influence of Tirodril on the ability to drive or use machines is negligible.

-Follow exactly the administration instructions for Tirodril indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist.
+Follow the instructions for administration of Tirodril indicated by your doctor.
+If in doubt, consult your doctor or pharmacist.

 The tablet can be divided into equal doses.
-It can be crushed or taken whole or in fractions with a sufficient amount of liquid.
+It can be crushed or swallowed whole or fractionated with a sufficient amount of liquid.

-It is recommended to take this medication every day at the same time in relation to meals.
-If you take more than one tablet daily, you can also take it in several doses and at regular intervals throughout the day.
+It is recommended to take this medicine every day at the same time in relation to meals.
+If you take more than one tablet per day, you can also take it in several doses and at regular intervals throughout the day.

-Treatment of hyperthyroidism (increase in thyroid hormone production):
+Treatment of hyperthyroidism (increased production of thyroid hormones):

-Children (3 to 11 years): The initial dose is 0.4 mg/kg in divided doses that will be administered every 8 hours.
-The maintenance dose is approximately half the initial dose (0.2 mg/kg).
+Children (3 to 11 years): the initial dose is 0.4 mg/kg in divided doses administered every 8 hours.
+The maintenance dose is approximately half of the initial dose (0.2 mg/kg).

-Tirodril is not recommended for children under 3 years old.
+Tirodril is not recommended for children under 3 years.

 Treatment prior to thyroid surgery in patients with hyperthyroidism: